hhuang91/KaggleChallenge/readme.md

 ![BP-present training](./_image/BP-present-learning.png)

-Unfortunately, directly apply this network to BP-absent test data does not work: predictions consisted of false positive for all 78 BP-absent images (Shown below).
+Unfortunately, directly apply this network to BP-absent test data does not work: predictions consisted of false positive for all 78 BP-absent images (an example below).
 But this was to be expected, and would be addressed in the subsequent transfer learning stage.

 ![False Positive](./_image/FP.png)

 ### Transfer Learning to Improve Negative Detection

-Network was trained, with previous weights loaded, on the entirety of training data, i.e. BP-absent images included.
+Network was then trained, with the intialization of previous trained weights, on the entirety of training data, i.e. all BP-absent images included.
 The loss initially jumped up, as expected, due to introducing out-of-domain data.
-But was able to converge once again
+But the training was able to converge once again

 ![transfer learning loss](./_image/transfer_learning.png)

 The network did not seem to forget how to extract true positive masks, and infact, improved its performance with average DICE of **0.65** for **all** 23 BP-present images.
-The improvement performance maybe explained by that the network has now seen what false positive structures look like and therefore, have better understand of correct segmentation.
+The improvement performance may be explained by that the network has now seen what false positive structures look like and therefore, has better understanding of correct segmentation.

 ![BP-absent learning, but on BP-present Data](./_image/BP-absent-learning.png)

-While at the same time able to predict true negative in many cases (**56** out of **78**)
+At the same time, it is able to predict true negative in many cases (**56** out of **78**)

 However, the specificity of the network, i.e. ability to correctly identify false positive, is not as good as desired to operate alone (**22** out of **78** cases are still reported false positive)

 ![True Negative](./_image/TN.png)

-Therefore, I decided to move on to the next part, to train a classification network to help futher detect negative cases before applying segmentation.
+Therefore, I decided to move on to the next part, to train a classification network to help futher distinguish between positive and negative cases before applying segmentation.

 ## Classification Network